 Project Overview

+80-100 Word Objectives Overview:

 Hydrilla verticillata is an invasive aquatic plant which has contaminated numerous freshwater lakes and rivers throughout the Southeastern US, displacing native fauna and flora and costing millions of dollars in damages and removal efforts.
 This NASA DEVELOP project uses Landsat 8 OLI data to create a model mapping the current distribution of Hydrilla as well as predicting future growth.
 The goal of this work is to generate a useful rapid assessment tool that will aid control efforts targeting Hydrilla in local reservoirs.

 Abstract:

 Hydrilla verticillata is an invasive aquatic plant which has rapidly spread through many inland water-bodies across the Southeastern United States (SEUS) by outcompeting native aquatic plants and displacing fish populations.
 Consumption of water for drinking and power generation as well as recreational use of lakes has been threatened by the spread of Hydrilla.
 In recent years, Hydrilla has served as a vehicle for the spread of a toxic cyanobacteria (Microcystis) responsible for the neurodegenerative disease Avian Vacuolar Myelinopathy, which causes massive fish kills and bald eagle deaths throughout Georgia.
 Using Landsat 8 Operational Land Imager (OLI) imagery, a rapid assessment tool was developed to map the extent of Hydrilla and predict future spread throughout the SEUS by quantifying seasonal biomass through time-series analysis.
 A normalized difference vegetation index (NDVI) was performed on the near-infrared (NIR) and red band of Landsat 8 images to identify topped-out vegetation on the water surface.
-In situ remote sensing reflectance values were collected at Lakes Thurmond and Seminole with a hyperspectral spectroradiometer to determine the spectral signature of Hydrilla submerged at varying depths.
-Using Landsat 8’s green band, the team trained this model with in-situ data to more accurately map vegetation below the water surface.
+In-situ remote sensing reflectance values were collected at Lakes Thurmond and Seminole with a hyperspectral spectroradiometer to determine the spectral signature of Hydrilla submerged at varying depths.
+Using Landsat 8’s green band, the team trained this model with in situ data to more accurately map vegetation below the water surface.
 The results of this study found that a combination of the green band and NDVI produced the best distribution maps of topped-out and submerged Hydrilla.
 Model validation was done with sonar data obtained from the United States Forest Service (USFS) and aerial imagery acquired by an unmanned aerial system.

 Community Concerns: